 Due to the recent iOS 14 update, Facebook advertisers, publishers, and app developers have had to quickly adapt to a new way of doing business.
 If you didn’t already know, Apple changed their iOS 14 data tracking permissions back in January of 2021 and has gradually implemented new updates since.
 As you can imagine, this has made a huge impact on Facebook conversion tracking.

-Although there is still a lot that’s unknown about how this will affect marketing and advertising, there’s still a lot of buzz flying around this topic that’s worth diving into right now.
+Although there is still a lot that’s unknown about how this will affect marketing and advertising in the long run, there’s still a lot of buzz flying around this topic that’s worth diving into right now.

 Essentially, these changes to iOS 14 pose a massive threat to the effectiveness of advertising data, and consequently the advertisers that use Facebook and target through iOS 14.

-Facebook is clearly concerned about this change, and it’s for a good reason.
+Facebook is clearly concerned about this change and has adjusted many aspects of their platform in order to meet the requirements that have been set by Apple.
 If you think about how marketing works in general, you can break it down pretty simply.
 If advertising is less effective, then advertisers will spend less time and money on Facebook.
 If there’s less money being spent on advertising on Facebook, then Facebook themselves lose money.

-All-in-all, it’s a massive change, and it’s coming whether we like it or not.
-So with that said, let’s take it head on and talk about what we know so far.
+All in all, it’s a massive change, and it’s here whether we like it or not.
+So with that said, let’s take it head-on and talk about what we know so far.

 What is the Facebook pixel iOS 14 update?